overturetool/overturetool.github.io/_netmeetings/Net-Meeting-111.md

 ## Overture Language Board Status

-The LB meeting was canceled due to low atendance.
+The LB meeting was canceled due to low attendance.

 ## Status of VDMTools Development